 At the same time, the technical file of the machine resulting from the revamping is prepared.
 The appointed expert also carries out the regulatory obligations and connects with a Notified Body, in the event that a certification is necessary.

-At the end of the revamping the machine must be safe according to the regulations in force, likely also renovated thanks to the installation of new control and automation devices.
-And CAMLogic has the ATEX certification suitable also in cases of industrial revamping.
+At the end of the revamping the machine must be safe according to the regulations in force, likely also renovated thanks to the installation of new control and automation devices, such as CAMLogic level indicators.
+Our measurement instruments are many and differ on the basis of the principle of functioning and they have has the ATEX certification suitable also in cases of industrial revamping.

 Suppose a machine has an axis that rotates on bearings, which by nature generate hot surfaces which could represent potential ignition sources.